Build (game engine): Polymer

 On April 1, 2009, an OpenGL shader model 3.0 renderer was revealed to have been developed for EDuke32, named Polymer to distinguish from Ken Silverman's Polymost.
 At first it was thought to be an April Fools' joke, but the renderer was later made public.
 It allows for more modern effects such as real-time dynamic colored lighting and shadow mapping, specular and normal mapping, and other shader-based features in addition to most of the features added to Polymost over the years.
 Although Polymer is completely usable, it is technically incomplete and unoptimised, and is still in development.
 The developers of EDuke32 have stated that once Polymer has been rewritten for speed, it will supplant Polymost completely, as it is a superior renderer, and can be made to look identical to Polymost.

 Other game ports

 The Shadow Warrior source code was released on April 1, 2005 under the GPL-2.0-or-later license, and JonoF released a source port of it, JFShadowWarrior, on April 2, 2005.
 However, he admitted that he had access to the Shadow Warrior source code about a week before its release.
-This port was later forked by ProASM for the SWP port.
+The port was left in a partially incomplete state, before being put on GitHub in 2020 and receiving updates in 2021 and 2024.
+The earlier version was later forked by Ben Smit (ProASM) for the SWP port.
+An icculus port of Shadow Warrior was started, but remained alpha.
+A VoidSW port by the Ion Fury and EDuke32 developers entered public beta on May 21, 2020.
+A fork from an earlier version, called IcedSW, by Justin Marshall (IceColdDuke) also exists.

-The Transfusion project aimed to re-create Blood in the DarkPlaces engine, but as of 2007, this project was far from complete, though it has complete deathmatch multiplayer; a similar project is BloodCM which recreates all of the Monolith made single player levels for Blood on top of EDuke32, as well as ZBlood which ports some Blood assets and levels onto ZDoom.
+The Transfusion project aimed to re-create Blood in the DarkPlaces engine, but as of 2007, this project was far from complete, though it has playable deathmatch multiplayer; a similar project is BloodCM which recreates all of the Monolith made single player levels for Blood on top of EDuke32, as well as ZBlood which ports some Blood assets and levels onto ZDoom.
 The eRampage project attempted to create a total conversion of Redneck Rampage for EDuke32.
+Meanwhile DN3DooM, Shadow Warrior TC, Doomed Redneck, Re-Blood, Re-PowerSlave, VietDoom, and Fatedoom adapts those games onto GZDoom.